onboard-id/documentation/api.md

 If successful, server response as follows:
 ```
 {
-    definitionId: <a unique identifier for the created credential type>
+    credentialDefinitionID: <a unique identifier for the created credential type>
 }
 ```

 ### Issuing credential to end user

-To issue a verifiable credential to the end user which defined attribute values, send a `POST` request to `https://onboard-id.herokuapp.com/api/issueCredential` with body of the following format:
+To issue a verifiable credential to the end user which defined attribute values, send a `POST` request to `https://onboard-id.herokuapp.com/api/createCredential` with body of the following format:
 ```
 {
+    alias: <credential alias>
-    definitionId: <unique identifier for credential type>,
+    credentialDefinitionID: <a unique identifier for credential type>,
-    credentialValues: <JSON body for credential attribute values>
+    credentialValues: <a JSON body for credential attribute values>
 }
 ```